Celebrating Black History in fashion Fashion Designers Pure Gazelle

 Hi, I'm Jodi-Gaye, the fashion designer for Pure Gazelle where I like to focus on the intersection of faith and fashion.
 This is Black History Month in Fashion: Fashion Designers!
 Check out Pure Gazelle on IG or FB for the corresponding video.
 I will update this post as the series continues with extra details as well as websites I found helpful.

-A couple years ago someone told me that a Black fashion designer designed an iconic design and I never knew.
+A couple of years ago someone told me that a Black fashion designer designed an iconic design and I never knew.
 I knew a lot about the fashion icon and even was familiar with the look.
 I just never knew that it was created by a black designer.
 This concerned me because I took two semesters of fashion history and I don't remember talking about one black fashion designer.
 So either I completely missed it, which I doubt or it wasn't mentioned.

-Later, I would learn that frequently due to deep rooted systemic racism black fashion designers were not acknowledged as the creators of their work even if it was popular.
+Later, I would learn that frequently due to deep-rooted systemic racism black fashion designers were not acknowledged as the creators of their work even if it was popular.
 Unfortunately, the silence back then has led to a lack of knowledge now.

 This started me on a journey to research black designers and their contributions to the fashion world.
 This search led me to some wonderfully talented people.
 So I will share some of the most interesting and insightful stories that I have found.
 I plan to share a new story at least once a week in honor of Black History Month.